erikaduan/aws_notes/chapters/iam_roles_and_access_policies.md

 Access policies should follow the principle of least privilege, where users are given the minimal level of access privileges required for task completion.
 As a result, for non-admin user groups, applying JSON policy settings using `"Resource": "*"` or `"Action": "*"` is discouraged.
 </br>

 # Create non-admin IAM user groups and their access policies
 Log in via your **admin_\<name>** IAM account to create more user groups.
 You can use the IAM console or CloudShell to create:

 + An **engineer** user group for individuals with read and `write access to all EC2 instances, S3, Sagemaker and Glue resources.
-+ A **analyst** user group for individuals with read access to the **source** S3 bucket and read and write access to specific folders in the **projects** S3 bucket.
++ An **analyst** user group for individuals with read access to the **source** S3 bucket and read and write access to specific folders in the **projects** S3 bucket.
 This user group also has read and write access to all EC2 instances, S3, Sagemaker, Glue, Lambda and ECS.

 | Role type | Role | Engineer | Analyst |
 | --------- | ---- | -------- | ------- |